 Our curriculum is specially designed to give you the tools you need to master the philosophy and practice of social work.
 Learn the history and nuance of social welfare policy.
 Study social human behavior.
 Analyze the social work theories of micro, macro and group practice.
 With NWU, you’ll deepen your understanding by applying everything you’ve learned in a transformational field practicum experience in select social work agencies.

-The Social Work program at Nebraska Wesleyan University complies with the standards of and is fully accredited by the Council on Social Work Education.
+The baccalaureate social work degree program is accredited by the Council on Social Work Education (CSWE).